 There is no law that punishes cat owners for cat fouling or trespass.
 There are, however, several nuisance and anti-social behaviour laws that can hold cat owners responsible for aggressive behaviour and damage to property.

 Answers to more cat-related legal questions can be found here.

 What's the easiest way to scare a cat from my garden?

-We’ve found motion-activated water sprayers to be the most effective product, they scare cats and foxes who rarely return to the garden
+I’ve found motion-activated water sprayers to be the most effective product, they scare cats and foxes who rarely return to the garden

 Can lion's dung put off cats?

 I’ve tested products that contain lion’s dung, a strong scent that reportedly scares off cats, and the results so far have been inconclusive in large areas.
 They only work in containers and they need to be replaced.